Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 ### `actorType`

+*Read-only*.
 The type of the mobile actor.
 0 is a creature, 1 is an NPC, 2 is the player.

 **Returns**: